|

 with quick access to Mabel Lake.
 The day-use area also features

-a grass area, picnic tables, a gravel beach with lots of places
+a grass area, picnic tables, 2 sandy beaches with which are marked

 Concrete